shixm-cloud/ENVR5350/Lab1.md

 % Because 1000-hPa data is missing for some places, let's use 500hPa data
 % co2m = co2(:,:,6,:);
 % In case the co2 file is too big for your computer, load the co2m directly
-% by uncomment the one of the two options below.
+% by uncommenting the one of the two options below.

 % Option 1:
 % load C4MIP/co2at500hPa.mat